paulffm/Deep-Unsupervised-Learning-Using-Nonequilibrium-Thermodynamics-Reimplementation/README.md

 ```

 ## Note
 This repository is a really simple implementation of Deep Unsupervised Learning Using Nonequilibrium Thermodynamics.
-However, it provides the main functionality and can be easily extended by adding other networks and dataset.
+However, it provides the main functionality and can be easily extended by adding other networks and datasets.
 ## Reference

 ```bibtex